faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

 ssh -vvv <user-name>@<ip-address/hostname> -p <port-number>
 ```

-## Generate private and public key pair.
+## Generate private and public key pair

 SSH also supports using public and private key pair for login in into a server.
 Using key pair is obviously more secure.
-However, both methods can exists simultaneuosly.
+However, both password & key pair methods can exist simultaneuosly.

 + On the client machine, generate the key pair.